Stephen M. Vantassel

 MNI, CNI, CWCP, ACP

 Stephen has discussed topics related to wildlife damage control on television, radio and in public settings.
 But his greatest impact is to be found in the area of publishing.
 He has articles published in a variety of magazines and newsletters including, but not limited to, The Probe, Fur-Fish & Game, Trapper & Predator Caller, Animal Damage Control, etc. He is a former Assistant Editor and staff writer for Wildlife Control Technology Magazine and continues to write for them.
 He has also published several books, including, The Wildlife Removal Handbook, rev. ed., The Wildlife Damage Inspection Handbook 3rd. ed., and the National Wildlife Control Training Program vols 1-2.
 Stephen’s publishing also extends beyond the printed page to the web, where he had a “Living with Wildlife” column on Suite101.com.

 Stephen M. Vantassel’s Education

 Stephen has a Doctorate in Theology.
 His dissertation was entitled, A Theological, Ethical, and Scientific Evaluation of the Christian Animal Rights Movement’s Opposition to Wildlife Trapping.
 He published his findings in a book entitled, Dominion over Wildlife?
 An Environmental-Theology of Human-Wildlife Relations (Wipf and Stock, 2009).
 He believes that his academic training coupled with “real-world” animal damage control experience provides him with a unique perspective on this controversial topic.
 In addition, Stephen has a M.S. in Leadership Education from the University of Nebraska-Lincoln (2013).

 Stephen is happily married to Donna Vantassel who works as a Nurse Practitioner in Lewistown, MT.
-Both, along with their dachshund, “Madison”, live in Lincoln.
+Both, along with their rescued dachshund, “Madison”, live in Lewistown.

 Wildlife Damage Management CV